classtranscribe/Deployment/README.md

 5. Then use the development build instructions or the production build instructions below -

+### Production build instructions

+1. Make a copy of the `sample-environment-variable-file.env` as `.env`

+  `cp sample-environment-variable-file.env .env`

+2. Update all the required environment variables in the .env file, (instructions are provided in the sample file), contact admin if clarification required.

+3. Build and run docker-compose

+  `docker-compose up --build -d`

+  See notes below for Web endpoints.

 ### Development build on a local machine

 1. Obtain a `.env` file from an admin and place it in `Deployment/`